eclipsesource/tabris-js/doc/layout.md

 - `width`
 - `height`

-If a widget is referenced in a layoutData, it has to be a sibling of the widget the layoutData is applied to.
-In place of a widget a `selector` string can also be given.
-The string is used to filter all siblings of the widget, using the first match as the reference.
-The selector may also reference a widget that will be added after the layoutData is set.
-However, once a widget is matched the selector will not be applied again.
-(The matching widget can not be replaced with another matching widget without re-applying the layoutData.)
+All **size and distance** values are specified as numbers in *device independent pixels*.

-A widget reference that does not point to a current sibling will be treated as an offset of 0.
+Some attributes also accept **percentages** of the parent's size.
+These are provided as stings with a percent suffix, e.g. `"50%"`.

-Offsets are given as a number.
+Some properties support **references to other widgets**.
+If another widget is referenced in a layoutData attribute, it has to be a sibling of the widget the layoutData is applied to.
+In place of a widget reference, a [selector string](selector.md) can also be given.
+This selector string is then used to filter all siblings of the widget, using the first match as the reference.
+In addition to that, the symbolic reference `"prev()"` can be used to refer to the preceding sibling.

-Percentages are given as a string, e.g. "50%".
+Widget references are resolved dynamically, that is, if a referenced widget is added or removed later, the layout will adjust.
+When a widget reference does not match any of the current siblings, it will be treated like an offset of zero.

 ### top, right, bottom, left
 Defines the position of the widget's edge.